Sereg20/Task_Center/SCC_config/3 Add certificates/README.md

 2. Download the certificate to your local computer by clicking **Download certificate in DER format** button

-As a result CA Certificate is created and downloaded to your local computer
+As a result, CA Certificate is created and downloaded to your local computer

 ### Step 3: Create Sample certificate